 If you aren’t organized, this entire process can become a huge headache for the client and a time suck for you.
 If data collection becomes a pesky bottleneck in your workflow, you could potentially alienate the customer and lose time that could be spent working with other clients.

 - Collect all contracts and payment info.
 Gone are the days of sorting through hard copies of session agreements.
-JotForm’s session agreement form helps you gather a client’s information and signature, then displays it on your JotForm dashboard.
+Jotform’s session agreement form helps you gather a client’s information and electronic signature, then displays it on your Jotform dashboard.
 And you can easily collect payment information on top of these contracts — and have all of it in one place.
-Payment processing in JotForm is suited to your clients’ needs thanks to over 20 different payment integrations, such as Square, PayPal, and Stripe.
+Payment processing in Jotform is suited to your clients’ needs thanks to over 20 different payment integrations, such as Square, PayPal, and Stripe.

 There are plenty of expensive photography tools out there.
 And when running your business, you can easily run up your costs by investing in workflow software that doesn’t do a whole lot to make your job easier.
 If that isn’t enough, you may need to hire an assistant to keep track of all of your administrative materials.